 Jacqueline began teaching and developing her practice in 1991.
 Sound Body Wisdom coalesced in 1995 and continues to evolve.
-She has refined and developed her work to meet each individual wherever they may be and develop tools specifically for their needs.
-Her passion lies in making the potential of our mind body accessible and creating tools for rewiring and unwinding patterns that can limit us and create struggle.
-Her effectiveness is born from her own journey with trauma, personal practice and her personal ‘sink or swim’ experience towards changing her life.
-Through her research and experience she has developed Sound Body Wisdom techniques and seen them radically empower and change peoples lives.
+She has refined and developed her work to meet each individual wherever they may be and help develop tools specifically for their needs.
+Her passion lies in making the potential of our mind body accessible and the rewiring, shifting, or unwinding of patterns that don’t support connectivity in our lives.
+Her effectiveness is born from her own journey with trauma and her “sink or swim” experience towards changing her life.
+Through her research and experience she has developed Sound Body Wisdom techniques and seen them empower and change peoples lives.

 Jacqueline believes it is the role of the teacher to support the individual in developing their personal expression, inner resource and discovering for themselves what gets in their way of loving themselves without limitation.
 She realizes each person is unique and offers practical guidance and intuitive wisdom rooted in the effective applications of experiential learning.
 Jacqueline is a student of meditation and spiritual traditions who continues to travel and study to expand her understanding of her work and the role it plays in our evolving world.
-She is currently writing Touching the Invisible, a guide for everyday living and is committed to serving the journey of all individuals.
+She published Touching the Invisible: A Field Guide for Living in the Fall of 2017 and is committed to serving the journey of all individuals.

-Check out Testimonials page to read what other people have said about Jacqueline and her work.
+Check out the Testimonials page to read what other people have said about Jacqueline and her work.

 My journey has been deep with riding the waves of life.
-My work, intention and vision stems from the core of who I am in this world but is profoundly affected by the experiences I have been challenged and blessed with during my life.
+My work, intention and vision stems from the core of who I am in this world but is profoundly affected by the experiences I have been blessed and challenged with during my life.

 I have been teaching since the early 1990’s and have watched my style and direction evolve.
 In the mid 90s Sound Body Wisdom was born and a commitment to exploration on all levels of being human and with so many tools.
 As a musician I was aware of the powerful affects of sound, rhythm and music.
 As a curious one I studied and was certified in ‘Sound Healing’ because I felt there was something else below the surface.
 As a ‘seeker’ I explored and immersed myself in so many spiritual, religious, mystical and meditative traditions, practices and communities.
 As a dancer I knew the wisdom and connections of the physical body.
 As a performer I believed in the transformative nature of imagination, magic and power of the mind.
 As a teacher I heard the call in me to be an ally to others and saw the beauty in the space we create together, either one on one or in a group workshop.
 As a traveler I experienced the beauty of our diversity as humans and yet our common threads.
 As a student of life I learned and continued to learn about sound healing, chant, wisdom traditions, mind/body practices, Somatics, therapeutic touch, breath and more.
 All of these fueled my curiosity and exploration.
 They allowed me to evolve and my teachings along with me.